dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 thread.
 The higher the value, the greater the priority.
 The default value is zero, which is also the value of the constant *$normal-priority*, one of several constants that correspond to useful priority levels.
-The library offers no way to change the priority of a thread dynamically.
+The module offers no way to change the priority of a thread dynamically.

 The following constants, listed in order of increasing value, may be